NCAR/lsfsql/README.md

 # lsfsql
 Export job accounting data from IBM Platform LSF to CSV files for SQL import.
-The job data from LSF will have minimal transformations to ensure the CSV data is as close to the LSF data to allow easy reference to LSF's offical documentation.
+The job data from LSF will have minimal transformations to ensure the CSV data is as close to the LSF format as possible to allow easy reference to LSF's offical documentation.
 This allows the job information to be processed and analysed by other (unrelated) tools.
 An example SQL database schema is provided for reference.